sergeysibara/mobx-react-4-layer-architecture/README.md

 updateAction() {
   store.update();
 }
+and (optional) not use classes for actions and api
 ```
 * To use arrow functions in store and actions
 * Update scheme.
 (Actions can to use any stores;